 A web of steep trails loops over the sandstone cliffs along Pease Creek at Ledges State Park, 40 miles northwest of Des Moines.
 Take an easy stroll along Canyon Road, or hike up several trails that wind up the canyon sides, including ones that lead to a rocky overlook of the Des Moines River.
 The trail around Lost Lake is flatter, but fall colors flutter in the breeze there as well.

 Missouri: Katy Trail State Park

-The 240 miles of mostly flat crushed-limestone trail brings cyclists to wineries, cafes and B&Bs across the state.
+The 240 miles of mostly flat crushed-limestone trail brings cyclists to wineries, cafes and B&Bs across the state to Katy Trail State Park.
 If you want to bike most of the route, take Amtrak from St. Louis west to Sedalia, or vice versa, and bike back (208 miles).
-Or, arrange three- to seven-night trips, including stays and a shuttle, through Independent Tourist.
+Or, arrange multi-night trips, including stays and a shuttle, through Independent Tourist.
 For day-use, Katy Bike Rental has a shuttle service.

 Nebraska: Ponca State Park

 Along the Missouri River bluffs in northeastern Nebraska, Ponca State Park spreads out over almost 2,400 acres of heavily forested hills and Missouri River bottomland.
 Activities include a rich lineup of outdoor education programs and 20 miles of varied hiking trails.
-The park's annual Hallowfest in October offers fall fun with haunted hayrack rides, a campsite-decorating contest, pumpkin rolling and carving contests, and more.
+The park's annual Hallowfest in October typically offers haunted hayrack rides, a campsite-decorating contest, pumpkin rolling and carving contests, and more.

 Ohio: Edge of Appalachia Preserve